 Southern Demolition Company praised for its considerate de-construction

-Southern Demolition Company Ltd (SDC) has been praised by the Considerate Constructors Scheme for its project to demolish two steel-framed office blocks at the Intec Business Park, on the outskirts of Basingstoke town centre in Hampshire.
+Southern Demolition Company Ltd (SDC) has been praised for its project to demolish two steel-framed office blocks at the Intec Business Park, on the outskirts of Basingstoke town centre in Hampshire.

 SDC has been at the forefront of developing and maintaining the highest standards in the industry since 1953, specialising in all forms of demolition including industrial, commercial and domestic structures.